BACK TO CONTENTS

 1 loosen the nut/chainwheel at the magdyno drive side.

-2 set the ingintion lever to fully retard position (on factory standard Nortons, the position with least tension on the cable)
+2 set the ignition lever to fully retard position (on factory standard Nortons, the position with least tension on the cable)

 3 place piston in Top Dead Centre of the compression stroke

-5 fasten the nut on the magdyno chian wheel without changeing the settings.
+5 fasten the nut on the magdyno chain wheel without changing the settings.

 That should do the trick.
 At the fully advanced position, this setting will be slightly early compared to the original manufacturers setting.
 The higher octane number of the petrol does make this possible.
 You can change the lever setting such that the engine runs properly.